soukhova/HamONdest-package/README.md

 ```

 <img src="man/figures/README-all-care-facilities-1.png" width="100%" />

-Let’s see locations for a specific, service provider type, like
+For example, locations to a specific service provider type can be
-Hospital:
+viewed.
+Below is a plot of Hospitals:

 ``` r
 ggplot() +